 Long Island City, NY 11101-4132

-Building owners must make residents aware of their rights to review the inspection results.
-Look for notification signs in your building that provide information on who to contact.
+Building owners must make residents aware of their rights to review inspection results by posting notification signs in the building with contact information.
 Building owners must keep inspection results and water quality test results for at least five years.

 For more information, call 311.